 When asked about this aviation negligence case, Mr. Rapoport said, “The tragedy of this case is that established de-icing procedures were grossly ignored and as a result, doomed the flight when the crew advanced the throttles on an airplane that had ice and snow covering its wings.
 While no amount of money can justify the loss of this gifted and beloved surgeon who was in the prime of his life, the award does send a powerful message to the airlines — de-icing is serious business and failure to follow the defined procedures can have serious and tragic consequences.”

-This aviation negligence case was profiled on the 60 Minutes television program and included an interview with Mr. Rapoport.
+This aviation negligence case for the flight 405 crash was profiled on the 60 Minutes television program and included an interview with Mr. Rapoport.
 The case was covered by newspaper and radio reporters as well.

 Rapoport Weisberg & Sims P.C. is a personal injury law firm based in Chicago, Illinois.
 The personal injury attorneys at Rapoport Weisberg & Sims P.C. have achieved multimillion-dollar verdicts and settlements for individuals with lawsuits arising from medical malpractice, product liability, semitruck and motor vehicle accidents, workplace injuries and construction accidents in Illinois and Wisconsin.
 Rapoport Weisberg & Sims P.C. premier aviation negligence lawyers represent victims of commercial and general aviation disasters nationwide.